Aksinya-Bykova/mclsr-abstract/README.md

 # Optimization Tricks (filter top k)

 For our research goals, the main thing is to test hypotheses as quickly as possible.
 On one hand, the code needs to run fast; on the other hand, we don't want to waste time developing code that will never go into production.
-Here, however, the optimization made sense: it may take N hours -> a few minutes on CPU
+Here, however, the optimization made sense: it may take N hours -> a few minutes on CPU.
+Clothing is a small dataset, so we use it to quickly test hypotises: if it doesn't work here there are some mistakes, if test passed we test on other datasets which  are bigger

 ## Old version: